 7.25 Accessible information about the family law system is an important building block to support children's participation in the family law system.
 The ALRC considers that children should have access to material about the process of family separation and about available legal and other support services.
-This might take the form of static information as well options such as a phone line or a web- chat facility for children and young people.30 The information should be tailored to be accessible to children across a range of ages and developmental stages.
+This might take the form of static information as well options such as a phone line or a web- chat facility for children and young people.
+30 The information should be tailored to be accessible to children across a range of ages and developmental stages.

 7.26 There is some existing online material available for children.
-For example, the Family Court of Australia (Family Court) and the Federal Circuit Court of Australia websites contain some information designed for children.31 Legal Aid NSW has developed the 'Best for kids' website, which provides information for children and young people about family law processes.32 National Legal Aid's website about Independent Children's Lawyers also includes some information designed for children and young people.33 Family Relationships Online, an information service relaunched in 2018, contains some information to be specifically accessible for children and young people themselves.34 In the United Kingdom, the Children's and Family Court
+For example, the Family Court of Australia (Family Court) and the Federal Circuit Court of Australia websites contain some information designed for children.
+Legal Aid NSW has developed the 'Best for kids' website, which provides information for children and young people about family law processes.
+National Legal Aid's website about Independent Children's Lawyers also includes some information designed for children and young people.
+Family Relationships Online, an information service relaunched in 2018, contains some information about services for children, but does not appear to have tailored this information to be specifically accessible for children and young people themselves.
+In the United Kingdom, the Children's and Family Court